HSHKZ/HSHKZ/README.md

 ## 📝 **ABOUT ME**

-My name is lucas niel, and i am 19 years old.
-I reside in rodez, aveyron, france.
-As a new programming enthusiast, I'm eager to be part of a unique challenge !
+My name is Lucas Niel, and I am 19 years old.
+I live in Rodez, Aveyron, France.
+As a budding programmer, I’m eager to take on unique challenges!

-My career path is far from conventional...
+My career path is anything but conventional...

-I started my computer development studies in the 2024 academic year, becoming a member of cohort c24.
+I began my computer development studies in 2024 as part of cohort C24 at Holberton School.

-As i progress through my studies, i am gradually mastering the essentials of programming and software development.
+As I progress through my studies, I am steadily mastering the core essentials of programming and software development.

-I have found a particular passion for full-stack development, which enables me to work on both front-end and back-end applications.
+I have developed a strong passion for full-stack development, as it allows me to work on both front-end and back-end applications—something I truly enjoy.

-I take great pleasure in exploring various programming languages and frameworks, allowing me to tackle a range of projects and challenges.
+I love exploring various programming languages and frameworks, which helps me tackle a wide range of projects and challenges.

-In my leisure time, i engage in personal projects to improve my coding and problem-solving skills.
+In my free time, I work on personal projects to improve my coding and problem-solving skills.
+I am currently developing my own application for our end-of-year competition, which has been an exciting and rewarding experience.

-I am dedicated to continuously learning and evolving in the computer science field, believing that this strong foundation will set me up for a successful tech career.
+I am committed to continuous learning and growth in the field of computer science, knowing that this strong foundation will lead to a successful career in tech.

-I look forward to the exciting opportunities that await me as i embark on my journey through the dynamic world of software development.
+I look forward to the incredible opportunities that await me as I continue my journey through the dynamic world of software development.

-My unique path underlines my determination to push boundaries and explore new horizons.
+My unique path highlights my determination to push boundaries and explore new horizons.

-Let's talk how I can bring my experience and passion to your projects!

 ##